BitcoinDeveloperNetwork/tutorials/building-a-bitcoin-protocol-cli-using-javascript/index.md

 }
 ```

-We also need a function which can decode our payload based on the our schemas.
+We also need a function which can decode our payload based on our schemas.

 ```console
 function decodePacket(payload, schema) {